 As mentioned above, to commence legal proceedings, a statement of claim is filed with the court and served on the other party.
 In most circumstances, defendants will have 28 days from the date of service to respond to the claim.

-If you have any questions or need assistance with your legal matter, get in touch with our specialist disputes and litigation lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions or need assistance with filing a statement of claim, contact LegalVision’s litigation lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?